 A trip to Dehradun is definitely incomplete without a visit to the largest Buddhist monastery in India – the Mindrolling Monastery.

-Locally, the Mindrolling Monastery in Dehradun is also known as the Tibetan Temple or simply as Buddha temple.
-Its close proximity to the Dehradun Railway Station and the Airforce Selection Board makes it a favourite destination for tourists and visitors.
+Locally, the Mindrolling Monastery in Dehradun is also known as the Tibetan Temple or simply as Dehradun Buddha temple.
+Its close proximity to the Dehradun Railway Station and the India Airforce Selection Board makes it a favourite destination for tourists and visitors to Dehradun.

 The road leading to the monastery is narrow, with shops and cafes on either side churning out steaming hot momos, beverages and other delicacies.
 But then, it is easy to get lost meandering in the lanes if on your own.
 So keep an eye and do ask for guidance.
 Oh, by the way!
 We did miss a lane and a bend, but, then found our way back.

-I hope this map that I happened to click on the Monastery complex, proves handy to the readers!
+I hope this map that I happened to click inside the Buddha temple complex, proves handy to the readers!

 The Mindrolling Monastery Dehradun complex comprises of the stupa, monastery, the monks’ living quarters and other structures as mentioned in the map.
-This should give us a fair idea of what all to see on a visit to the Mindrolling Monastery Dehradun.
+This should give us a fair idea of what all to see on a visit to this Dehradun buddha temple.

 Why the name ‘Mindrolling’?

-My first thoughts upon hearing the name ‘Mindrolling Monastery’ was- ‘Why the name mindrolling for a monastery?’
+My first thoughts upon hearing the name ‘Mindrolling Monastery’ for the Dehradun Buddha temples was, ‘Why the name mindrolling for a monastery?’

 I got my answer when I researched a little more on this and realized that I had been pronouncing the name wrong, all along!
 The actual pronunciation is ‘Mìn-drolling’.